 Two of the most common birth injuries are cerebral palsy (CP) and Erb’s palsy.
 CP makes it hard to maintain balance and will often make it difficult for someone to walk without a mobility aid, such as a walker.
 In some instances, people with CP can’t walk at all and will need a wheelchair.
 Medical malpractice can often result in a baby developing CP.

 Erb’s palsy happens when the brachial plexus is damaged.
-This is a group of nerves that provide feeling to the upper body, namely the shoulders, arms and hands.
-Being forcefully removed from the womb can severely damage these nerves in a baby, leading to a lifetime of complications.
+This is a group of nerves that provide feeling to the upper body, namely the shoulders, arms, and hands.
+Being forcefully removed from the womb can severely damage these nerves in a baby, potentially leading to a lifetime of complications.

 If you see signs of a birth injury in your baby that may have led to CP or Erb’s palsy, the birth injury lawyers at Sokolove Law may be able to help.
-Fill out the form on this page to contact us for a free legal review.
+Learn more about your legal options today during a free case review.

 How do I know if my baby has nerve damage?